Batton Or Baton: Which One Is Correct?

 When deciding between “batton” and “baton,” always choose “baton” as it is the correct and recognized spelling.

-YOU MIGHT ALSO LIKE: Miss Or Ms: Understanding The Key Differences
+YOU MIGHT ALSO LIKE: Arial or Aerial?
+Understanding The Differences

 Everyday Usage Examples